The first step to getting high-quality work is describing exactly what you expect. Part 1 in a two-part series

 The basics include detailed installation instructions and lists of approved products.
 This can be a big shift for builders that normally leave detail and product decisions to installers.
 Some merely require that work be done “to industry standards,” but the understanding of that term can vary as much from one installer to the next as do recipes for the best chili.
 To further complicate things, most subcontractors’ workers have less knowledge than a decade ago.
 It’s an environment that cries out for standardization and clearly defined expectations.

-Checklists for Critical Processes
+Checklists for Critical Processes on the Jobsite

 We recommend that builders have clear checklists and illustrations for critical processes.
 These take work to create.
 With stucco, for example, you will need to consult code requirements, ASTM standards, and professional organizations.
 You’ll also need to include your project managers, purchasing agents, and subcontractors in the discussions.
 Do you work in different communities and market areas?
 Get input from key people in each of them.